 The Atari 7800 is a video game console released by Atari in June 1986 (a test market release occurred two years earlier).
 The 7800 was designed to replace the unsuccessful Atari 5200 and re-establish Atari's market supremacy against Nintendo and Sega.
 With this system, Atari addressed all the shortcomings of the Atari 5200: it had simple digital joysticks; it was almost fully backward-compatible with the Atari 2600; and it was affordable (originally priced at US$140).

 The 7800 was the first game system from Atari designed by an outside company (General Computer Corporation; future consoles designed outside the company included the Atari Lynx and the Atari Jaguar).
-The system was designed to be upgraded to a full-fledged home computer — a keyboard was developed, and the keyboard had an expansion port (which was the SIO port from Atari's 8-bit computer line) for the addition of peripherals such as disk drives and printers (this should not be taken to imply that this computer expansion would have allowed the 7800 to run programs designed for Atari's computers, as the two architectures were entirely different).
+The system was designed to be upgraded to a full-fledged home computer — a keyboard was developed, and the keyboard had an expansion port (which was the SIO port from Atari's 8-bit computer line) for the addition of peripherals such as disk drives and printers.
 GCC had also designed a 'high score cartridge,' a battery-backed RAM cart designed for storing game scores.
-Atari manufactured none of these accessories, and after the initial production run they also eliminated the expansion port (allegedly for connection to a LaserDisc player).
+Atari manufactured none of these accessories, and after the initial production run they also eliminated the expansion port.
 In 1987, the Atari XEGS was released and came with a light gun, called the XG-1.
 The XG-1 was fully compatible with the 7800 and the 2600.
 Atari released four games on the 7800 that utilized this peripheral.